fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 # Intro

-#### What exactly is DMARC and why do you want it?
+What exactly is DMARC and why do you want it?

-Before we dive into DMARC talk about what happens when an SMTP email gets sent:
+Before we dive into DMARC lets talk about what happens when an SMTP email gets sent:

 ---
 **NOTE**

 SMTP has no facility to authenticate senders or message content.
-This fact is often used in **emails spoofing**, i.e. creating emails with forged sender address.
+This fact is often used in **email spoofing**, i.e. creating emails with forged sender address.
 By analogy to the traditional snail-mail, the addressing information in email is called the *envelope addresing* and contains two pieces of information:

 * **Return-Path:** header - normally not visible to the end user, and by default no checks are done that the sending server is authorized to send emails on behalf of that address.